 Japan LDP and partner on track for big election win-surveys

-TOKYO (Reuters) - Hawkish former Prime Minister Shinzo Abe's opposition Liberal Democratic Party (LDP) and its smaller ally are on track for a resounding victory in Sunday's election, winning more than 300 seats in parliament's 480-member lower house, media surveys showed on Tuesday.
+TOKYO Dec 11 (Reuters) - Hawkish former Prime Minister Shinzo Abe's opposition Liberal Democratic Party (LDP) and its smaller coalition partner are on track for a resounding victory in Sunday's election, winning more than 300 seats in the 480-member lower house, media surveys showed on Tuesday.

-Prime Minister Yoshihiko Noda's Democratic Party of Japan, which surged to power in 2009 for the first time, may get fewer than 80 seats, the Sankei and Mainichi newspaper surveys showed.
+The Sankei and Mainichi newspapers also said Prime Minister Yoshihiko Noda's Democratic Party of Japan, which surged to power in 2009 for the first time, may get fewer than 80 seats.

-The conservative Sankei said an LDP-New Komeito party coalition could even win the two-thirds majority needed to over-ride parliament's upper house, where no party has a majority and which can block bills.
-But the paper cautioned that almost 40 percent of those surveyed had not decided how to vote.
+The Sankei said an LDP-New Komeito party coalition could even win the two-thirds majority needed to over-ride parliament's upper house, where no party has a majority and which can block legislation.

 The Bank of Japan will likely ease monetary policy next week, sources say, as looming risks such as the potential fallout from the U.S. fiscal cliff and weak Chinese growth cloud the outlook for an economy already seen as in recession.

-The most likely option is for the central bank to expand its asset-buying and lending program, currently at 91 trillion yen ($1.1 trillion), by another 5-10 trillion yen, at the meeting on December 19-20, sources familiar with its thinking have said.
+The most likely option is for the central bank to expand its asset-buying and lending programme, currently at 91 trillion yen ($1.1 trillion), by another 5-10 trillion yen, at the meeting on Dec.
+19-20, sources familiar with its thinking have said.

 For now, many in the central bank want to hold off on any new initiatives unless the U.S. Federal Reserve, which holds its policy-setting meeting this week, surprises markets with a bigger-than-expected stimulus and triggers a sharp yen rise.

-Abe, the grandson of a wartime cabinet minister who became prime minister after World War Two, also favors a tough stance against China in a territorial row and loosening the limits of Japan's 65-year-old pacifist constitution on the military.
+Abe also favours a tough stance against China in a territorial row and loosening the limits of Japan's 65-year-old pacifist constitution on the military.